MoltenZaz/Windows-Hacks/README.txt

 Win/F20 + Mouse Back   : Minimize a window.
 Win/F20 + Mouse Forward: Maximize/Restore a window.
 Win/F20 + Middle Button: Close a window.

+Easy Window Organiser:

+The same as Easy Window Dragging but it also adds moving and resizing windows to preset locations though hotkeys on the numpad.
+This script will need to be highly adapted if you dont use a 3440x1440 monitor.

 FF Keyboard:

 My magnum opus and the script I use the most.
 FF Keyboard enables you to use FireFox (or can be modified to Chrome) in the background!